devatiq/abcbiz-addons/readme.txt

 2. Stylish Icon Box or Service Box.
 (This screenshot description corresponds to screenshot-2.png.
 Screenshots are stored in the /assets directory.)

 == Third-party Resource ==
-1. Magnify popup
-2. Swipe Slider
+1. Swipe Slider
-3. youtube.com
+2. youtube.com
-4. google.com
+3. google.com

 == Changelog ==